 13. Update it once a year

-“Things change so fast in the games industry,” says Jonathan Cooper.
+“Things change so fast in the games industry,” says Cooper.
 “I've heard too many stories of projects being cancelled, studios closing or general layoffs to keep me on my toes and always have as much recent work as possible available to make a demo reel in a bind – with permission of course.

 “Even beyond job-hunting though, it's a great way to get your work out there in the animation community outside of the actual finished game on shelves, highlighting your own skills and what you specifically worked on.
 I find it an almost therapeutic way to put a bow on a years-long game project so I can mentally move onto the next.